Effective 8:00AM Wednesday, September 23, 2014 - Burn Ban is OFF

-As hot and dry weather conditions continue, the outdoor fire danger has increased.
-In response, King County has issued a fire safety burn ban in unincorporated areas of the county effective July 14, 2014.
-This is a PHASE 1 Burn ban and applies to all outdoor burning except for small recreational fires in established fire pits at approved camp grounds or private property with the owner's permission.
-The use of gas and propane self-contained stoves and barbeques will continue to be allowed under the ban.
+In the future, if the Fire Marshal calls for a burn ban in King County, it will be because of hot and dry weather conditions and the outdoor fire danger has increased.
+In response, King County will issue a fire safety burn ban in unincorporated areas of the county.
+This would be a PHASE 1 Burn ban and apply to all outdoor burning except for small recreational fires in established fire pits at approved camp grounds or private property with the owner's permission.
+The use of gas and propane self-contained stoves and barbeques would continue to be allowed under the ban.

 Recreational fires must: